-- 7.1 The council had 220 employees (1.86%) (2) with a declared disability at the end of March 2012.
-31 employees with a declared disability left the council. - 7.2 25.83% of people in Sunderland aged 16-64 consider themselves to have a disability.
-(3) This suggests that there is some underrepresentation of employees with a disability in comparison to the local community. - 7.3 1.52% of the council's top 5% of earners, are made up of people who have a disability. - 7.4 The council is accredited under the 'Two Ticks Positive about Disabled People' standard and meets its commitments under this.
+7.1 The council had 161 employees (2.08%) with a declared disability at the end of December 2013.
+88 employees with a declared disability

+- left the council during the period from 1st April 2012 to 31st December 2013. - 7.2 23.4% of people in Sunderland have a limiting long term illness (LLTI) or disability, and 11.7% of the working age population in Sunderland have a LLTI or disability.
+(Information sourced from the ONS Annual Population Survey).
+This suggests that there is some underrepresentation of employees with a disability in comparison to the local community, and/or under-reporting. - 7.3 0.63% of the council's top 5% of earners are made up of people who have a disability. - 7.4 The council is accredited under the 'Two Ticks Positive about Disabled People' standard and meets its commitments under this.
 To demonstrate our commitment to disability equality in the workplace, the council uses the Disability Two Tick symbol on the external recruitment website and on our recruitment documentation.